Wales offers various places for you to explore, but, as you might expect, our favourite place, or rather, places to explore are the castles in Wales.

 Even though Castell Coch isn’t as old as the others mentioned in this list, it’s truly charming in appearance.

 Upon arriving here, immerse yourself in the castle’s fairytale-like grounds and castle construction.
 Wander around its rooms and enjoy the beauty of Gothic architecture!
 [R]

 Harlech castle isn’t exactly an impressive castle built in Wales, but mostly, the landscape surrounding Harlech castle is what makes it so noteworthy.

 The landscape is enough to inspire anyone to sit by the cliffs to ponder, journal, and enjoy the breathtaking view for hours.

 Harlech castle’s main purpose was to establish English Rule.
-Sad to say, this sandstone castle was subject to multiple sieges and, most notably, the Wars of Roses, which dates back to the 15th century.
+Sad to say, this sandstone castle was subject to multiple sieges and, most notably, the Wars of Roses, which date back to the 15th century.